Chitrali cuisine

 Chitrali cuisine (چترالی پکوان) refers to the food and cuisine of the Chitrali people from the northern region of the Khyber Pakhtunkhwa province of Pakistan and the bordering Nuristan province in Afghanistan.
 Chitrali food has a regional variance in contrast to many other cuisines of Pakistan.
 The food of Chitral is very similar to the cuisine in neighboring Gilgit-Baltistan.

-Pilaf usually of beef which is preboiled until it is extremely tender is an essential dish at large gatherings and the meat is served lying on top of the rice.
-Salty buttered tea is popular in Chitral as is green tea and very bitter black tea called Troq Chai (sour tea), honey, cheese and fresh fruits also make up a staple part of the Chitrali diet as these products are part of the local mountain agricultural tradition.
+Pilaf, usually of beef which is preboiled until it is extremely tender, is an essential dish at large gatherings; the meat is served lying on top of the rice.
+Salty buttered tea is popular in Chitral, as are green tea and very bitter black tea called troq chai (bitter tea).
+Honey, cheese and fresh fruits are also staples of the Chitrali diet, as these products are part of the local mountain agricultural tradition.
 The influence of Punjab is seen in the popularity of lamb and chicken karahi.
 Uzbek dumplings or mantu are also very popular.
-Dried apricots (chambor) and mulberries (kitori) are both an important part of the local diet and are also exported to other parts of Pakistan, Afghanistan and Arab states of the Persian Gulf.
+Dried apricots (chambor) and dried mulberries (kitori) are both an important part of the local diet and are also exported to other parts of Pakistan, Afghanistan and Arab states of the Persian Gulf.

 Breads

+Paratha A flatbread made with whole wheat flour and is unleavened.
+Parathas are fried in a tawa, a stone frying pan, using butter or cooking oil.
+It is often eaten for breakfast in Chitral.

 Tikki A thick leavened loaf baked over coals in a special mold.
 Because of its hard crust it can be stored for weeks.
 It is popularly eaten at breakfast or in the afternoon.

 Khesta A bread made from a liquid batter which has been allowed to ferment and is cooked on a griddle.
 It has a slightly sour taste and a spongy texture.

-Phulka The standard South Asian Chapatti.
+Phulka The standard South Asian chapatti.

 Rishiki Thin pancakes or crepes made of a batter consisting of whole wheat flour, water and eggs.
 They can be either savoury or sweet.
 Sweet rishiki is served with honey and cottage cheese.

-Dry Meat Dishes
+Dry meat dishes

 Rondijhzu Barbecued or spit roasted goat or lamb seasoned with only salt.

-Taaw Kahak Chicken which is roasted on a griddle with additional pressure applied, usually by placing a rock or heavy pot over it.
+Taaw kahak Chicken which is roasted on a griddle with additional pressure applied, usually by placing a rock or heavy pot over it.
 Very dry and crispy.

-Taaw Machhi Fish cooked in the same pressure grilling method as taaw kahak, especially brown trout, rainbow trout and schizothorax.
+Taaw machhi Fish cooked in the same pressure grilling method as taaw kahak, especially brown trout, rainbow trout and schizothorax.